CARE Women's Network - New York

 The CARE Women’s Network – New York Chapter (formally known as CARE’s New York Women’s Initiative) started in 1998.
 We select CARE projects focused on women and girls’ empowerment to raise awareness around and support financially for two-year cycles.
 Since our founding, we have contributed more than $2 million toward CARE’s programs globally.

-This year we are supporting CARE’s Women Living Free of Gender Violence project in Ecuador.
-We hope you will join us at an event and invite you to donate to our cause.
+This year we are committed to improving the health care system for infants and their mothers in Bihar, India.
+We hope you will join us at a future event and invite you to donate to our cause.

 Join us in making a difference today

 As a member of the CARE Women’s Network – New York, you’ll be able to:

 - Impact the lives of women and girls by supporting CARE’s mission of eradicating poverty

 - Advocate on Capitol Hill and elsewhere to forward CARE's goals of empowering women and girls

 - Support and visit selected CARE projects that impact the lives of women and girls